 The 6 Elements Of A Successful RFP

-- What type of tweak to your event (style, content, location, or something else) would have the biggest impact on your stakeholders and attendees?
+- What elements of your event (format, programming, location, or something else) will excite and have the biggest impact on your attendee experience?

-- How do you see your event unfolding and which scheduling aspects will be most critical?
+- How do you see your event succeeding and which planning aspects are the most critical?

 2. THE VIBE

 Think about your audience demographics and the energy you’d like to give your event.
 Is this a corporate, non-profit or association event?
 Are you thinking polished and sophisticated, or bold and flashy?
 Sharing the overall vibe you're trying to project will allow each company to develop ideas that speak to your audience and fold seamlessly into your larger event theme.
 Consider how each company responds, offers inspiration, and approaches your event design – in the end you may even be able to use ideas from multiple RFPs.

 What are the top three things you want your event to accomplish?
 Is this an annual, first-time or one-time event?
 Are you hoping to inspire or motivate your audience?
 Is this event meant to be a fun distraction for your company's hard-working employees?
 Or are you hoping to give attendees the opportunity to engage with industry peers?
 Explaining your end goal and what a successful event looks like to you helps the event team better prioritize the things you need to create your ideal event.

 Avoid surprise labor charges.
 Sharing an up-to-date schedule is crucial to getting an accurate labor estimate with your proposal.
 It’s essential to include the number of days of your event, venue room access times, daily session start and end times, scheduled times for any special activities – such as galas, dinners, receptions – that will require assistance, and any unusual or overnight room turns that could affect labor needs.
 Knowing these details will help your event management team better prepare you for anticipated labor charges and will help eliminate unexpected overtime or double overtime costs after the event.